kaoslabsinc/django-building-blocks/README.md

 to provide interfaces and mixins for Django admin classes, so you can add functionality to your admin pages really fast, without the need to Google solutions and look at Stackoverflow for answers.

-By using library you can create models in such a way to make their fields standard across your entire project and all your projects.
+By using this library you can create models in such a way to make their fields standard across your entire project and all your projects.
 For example:

 ```python
 class BlogPost(